Interim Operations Director

 Contact Laura at: firstname.lastname@example.org

 Erica joined the MAI staff after serving three terms as an AmeriCorps member.
-She got her start with our Public Lands Stewards program where she served one year as a refuge technician on Columbia National Wildlife Refuge, and two years in a dual role driving MAI’s public outreach while coordinating wilderness projects for the Mt.
+She got her start with our Public Lands Stewards (now Land Stewards) program where she served one year as a refuge technician on Columbia National Wildlife Refuge, and two years in a dual role driving MAI’s public outreach while coordinating wilderness projects for the Mt.
 Adams Ranger District of the Gifford Pinchot National Forest.
 She served as MAI’s outreach coordinator for two years, and in 2021 transitioned to a new role as program coordinator.

 Erica enjoys roller skating, mountaineering, cross-country skiing, and baking.

 Contact Erica at: email@example.com